sematext/docs/docs/synthetics/ci-cd-integration.md

 ## Integrations

-Using the run monitor API, you can integrate Sematext Synthetics to your CI/CD pipeline.
+Using the run monitor API, you can integrate [Sematext Synthetics](./index.md) to your CI/CD pipeline.
 Below are the steps to trigger monitor runs from various CI/CD tools.

 ### Jenkins

-**Create API Token Secret**
+**Create API Key Secret**

-Create a secret credential for Sematext API Token to be used in the run monitor API request.
+Create a secret credential for Sematext API Key to be used in the run monitor API request.

 <img
   class="content-modal-image"